Ji4chenLi/Multi-Task-Batch-RL/README.md

 This reposity was based on [rlkit](https://github.com/vitchyr/rlkit), [oac-explore](https://github.com/microsoft/oac-explore), [BCQ](https://github.com/sfujim/BCQ/tree/master/continuous_BCQ) and [PEARL](https://github.com/katerakelly/oyster).

-The codes to generate the transition batch for each task and codes to accelerate conventional SAC are obtained modifyfing the codes as provided in the [oac-explore](https://github.com/microsoft/oac-explore).
+The codes to generate the transition batch for each task and codes to accelerate conventional SAC are obtained modifying the codes as provided in the [oac-explore](https://github.com/microsoft/oac-explore).

 The Batch RL part of this paper is based on the codes as provided in the [BCQ](https://github.com/sfujim/BCQ/tree/master/continuous_BCQ).